avwsolutions/DOD-AMS-Workshop/workshop.md

 > Note : Be aware that for this task internet connectivity is needed.
 For convenience there is already a cache version available.

-To get started type the following command in your terminal
+To get started type the following commands in your terminal.
 ```
 $ sudo su -
 # cd /usr/local/src